 The BC&RC is dedicated to advancing the understanding of the architectural profession and awareness of building codes, regulations and the public laws governing the building industry, its regulators and the practice of architecture within the construction industry.
-BC&RC seeks to:
+The BC&RC:

-A. Foster interaction between Building Officials and Architects.
+A. Fosters interaction between Building Officials and Architects.

 B. Conducts continuing education seminars relating to building codes and regulations.

 The Building Enclosure Council of Greater Detroit is part of a national network founded jointly by the American Institute of Architects and the National Institute of Building Sciences to foster effective performance of building exteriors.

 By providing a forum for all construction professionals, each Council serves to share objective building enclosure information of interest to the local design/construction community.
 The Greater Detroit Council is a non profit with no dues or membership requirements, and is affiliated with the Detroit Chapter of the American Institute of Architects (AIA Detroit).